Q. What types of donations does The United Church of Canada Archives accept?

 Q. What material is considered for inclusion into The United Church of Canada Archives?

-A. The United Church of Canada Archives considers material for inclusion into its collection based on criteria outlined in its Collection Policy.
+A. The United Church of Canada Archives considers material for inclusion into its collection based on criteria outlined in its Acquisition Mandate.

 Q. How do I donate material to The United Church of Canada Archives?

 A. To donate material please contact the Archivist to discuss the material in question.

 Q. Can I limit access to the private papers I donate?